Sintrop/go-sintrop/tutorials/nodes/how-to-run-bootnode.md

 ### Run a node

-After downloading the latest version of go-sintrop, run the following command at the ./build folder to start the node.
+After downloading the latest version of go-sintrop, run the following command at the project folder to start the node.

 ```
 ./geth --identity Sintrop --datadir ./sintrop_node \